 Calligraphy is everywhere nowadays: social media, food labels, and events all indulge in beautiful dip pen lettering.
 It’s hard not to look at gorgeously-penned script and wonder: “Could I do that?
 Would I be good at it?
 Would I like it?”
 The free “Am I Into Calligraphy?” printable worksheet will help you to determine just that!

 When you are on the brink of starting a potential hobby, it’s important to make sure you have the proper tools.
 This worksheet requires a $10.00-ish investment in supplies.
-You’ll need: a pen holder, a nib, a potato (to clean the nib), ink (sumi or India is good), and 32# HP laserjet paper to print the worksheet on.
+You’ll need: a pen holder, a nib, a potato (to clean the nib), sumi ink, and 32# HP laserjet paper to print the worksheet on.
 Next, read The Beginner’s Guide to Modern Calligraphy, which will explain how to clean the nib and assemble the pen.

 Once you have assembled your pen, print out the worksheet (which you can find for free by clicking here).
 Start with Exercise 1, which walks you through how to create downstrokes.
 You want to maintain a grip on the pen that looks just like the black and white photo on the worksheet!
 Calligraphy is all about pushing or pulling the nib — the nib should never rotate.